tyzbit/numerifides/README.md

 3. Compute the pay-to-contract public key: C = P + h(P || command) * G.  This has corresponding private key c = p + h(P || command) that only the user knows.
 4. Generate a P2WSH to the script: <52560 blocks> OP_CHECKSEQUENCEVERIFY OP_DROP <C> OP_CHECKSIG
 5. Pay to that P2WSH on the Bitcoin network.
-6. Broadcast command, P, and the txid+outnum of the UTXO that pays to the P2WSH above, to the Numerifides network (not the Bitcoin network, Bitcoin cannot understand it).
+6. Broadcast command, P, and the txid+outnum of the UTXO that pays to the P2WSH above, to the Numerifides network after some number of blocks

 (Numerifides transactions such as this SHOULD also enable Replace-by-fee (RBF) on the funding transaction for reasons outlined below.)